pedramjlo/Kaschik_store_Django/README.md

   - silver: 12% discount on order fees.
   - VIP: 18% discount on order fees + free shipping.

-# Authentication
+# Authentication/Authorization
-Allauth is used to handle user creation as well as SimpleJWT to support token based authorisation.
+Allauth is used to handle user creation as well as SimpleJWT to support token based authorization.